+Laid off workers who are are attending school, may be eligible for help with childcare.
 Go to the Department of Social Services website to download an application or go to the Department of Human Services to fill out an application in person.
-A face to face meeting will give you the opportunity to ask questions and receive accurate information.
-Make sure that you have the proper documentation, to help speed up the process.
+A face to face meeting will allow you to ask questions and receive accurate information.
+Make sure that you have the proper documentation to help speed up the process.

 You will need to bring these things to your appointment,